nischalpandey/ngpmeroshare/README.md

-# ⚙️ HamroShare : Batch IPO Applier
+# ⚙️ : Batch IPO Applier

 HamroShare is a minimal web-application that lets you apply for IPOs from multiple meroshare accounts at once.